lsst/dp1_lsst_io/docs/overview/comcam.rst

 .. figure:: images/comcam_focal_plane.png
     :name: comcam_focal_plane
-    :alt: A visual showing the relative size of the LSST Commmissioning Camera, with just 9 detectors, compared to the LSST Camera with 189 detectors..
+    :alt: A visual showing the relative size of the LSST Commmissioning Camera, with just 9 detectors, compared to the LSST Camera with 189 detectors.

     Figure 1: The LSSTComCam has only 9 CCDs compared to LSSTCam's 189 CCDs.